zulip/zulip/help/emoji-reactions.md

 {tab|mobile}

-1. Click on an existing emoji reaction to add or remove your reaction.
+1. Tap on an existing emoji reaction to add or remove your reaction.

 !!! tip ""

-    Reactions you have added are highlighted in a different color.
+    To make it easy to see which reactions you have added, they are highlighted in a different color.

 {end_tabs}